ember-learn/ember-blog/content/the-ember-times-issue-195.md

 Be kind,

-Jared Galanis, Chris Ng, and the Learning Team
+Jared Galanis, Chris Ng, Jen Weber, Ricardo Mendes and the Learning Team